What Is Glaucoma?

 Lowering intraocular pressure (IOP) is the only intervention proven to prevent vision loss from either open- or closed-angle glaucoma.
 Treatment typically starts with medications, such as drops, that reduce intraocular pressure.

-Santen’s omidenepag isopropyl (DE-117) and sepetaprost (DE-126) are currently in development as potential treatment options for reducing elevated IOP in patients with open-angle glaucoma or ocular hypertension.
+Santen’s omidenepag isopropyl (DE-117) and sepetaprost (DE-126), which have novel mechanisms of action, are currently in development as potential treatment options for reducing elevated IOP in patients with open-angle glaucoma or ocular hypertension.